jianqiucao/EE367L/Lab7/Lab7.md

   - **Improvement 2: DNS Server and Downloading**

     There will be a domain name service (DNS) server.
 A host’s user can download a file from a remote host by using the remote host’s domain name.

+    - Part 1 – Implementing a ***very simplified*** DNS server.

+      Features of the DNS server:
+        - It has physical ID 100.
+        - It is attached to the network like a host node, using only one link to a switch node.
+        - There is at most one DNS server in the network.
+        - Only hosts can have domain names.
+        - The manager system does not connect to the DNS server.
+        - Allow a user from a host to register a domain name for the host.
+This is done through the manager system.

+      A host can do two types of operations with the DNS server:
+        - Register Domain Name and Reply.
+        - Request Physical ID and Reply.

+    - Part 2 – Host can ping a remote host using the remote host’s domain name

+    - Part 3 – Host can download a file from a remote host using the remote host’s domain name.